-County Mental Health Plans (MHP) are PIHPs that provide specialty
+County Mental Health Plans (MHP) are PIHPs that provide specialty mental health services and are reimbursed through a claims-based FFS payment structure rather than on a capitated basis.

 SUD services are provided through Drug Medi-Cal (DMC) providers on a FFS basis, with the exception of counties that operate a Drug Medi-Cal Organized Delivery System (DMC-ODS).
 The DMC-ODS is a delivery system for SUD services in counties that choose to opt-in and implement the pilot.
 By opting into DMC-ODS, a county agrees to provide or arrange for the provision of DMC-ODS services through PIHPs, as well as FFS.